Library & Media Center

 Lansing Public Library

-Along with the library catalog, cardholders can use such resources as OCLC, which searches 9,000 libraries worldwide; Newsbank, which searches local newspapers such as the Chicago Tribune; and Global Road Warrior, which has cultural and physical information for over 170 countries and territories.
+Along with the library catalog, cardholders can use such resources as OCLC, which searches 9,000 libraries worldwide, and Global Road Warrior, which has cultural and physical information for over 170 countries and territories.

 Glenwood-Lynwood Public Library